Zebras (Law & Order: Special Victims Unit): Ratings

 The episode was watched by 11.3 million viewers, making it the highest rated show of the night.
 It was the most watched episode of Law & Order: Special Victims Unit in more than a year, and was about two million viewers over its season average.
 It captured more viewers than the first one-hour episode of Inside the Obama White House, NBC's two-part special documenting one day in the White House of U.S. President Barack Obama; the show, which aired at 9 p.m., one hour before "Zebras", was seen by 9.1 million viewers, the most of its time-slot.
 The two shows made NBC, which had been experiencing poor ratings in recent years, the highest-watched network for the fourth night in a row.
 "Zebras" received a 3.5 rating / 9% share among viewers aged between 18 and 49, and a 2.6 rating / 8% share among viewers between 18 and 34.
 E! writer Joel Ryan, however, noted that Law & Order: Special Victims Unit had little competition other than re-runs because it aired during the summer season.

 Critical response

 Ken Tucker of Entertainment Weekly called the death of O'Halloran and the twist involving Stuckey "very welcome, because they added a fresh element of uncertainty to a show that can be predictable".
 Tucker also praised the return of Kelly Bishop as an attorney.
 In writing of the episode, Nick Zaino of TV Squad said: "Overall, a well-paced, well-written episode, and a whole lot of creepy fun", and said the scenes with Kane and Belzer were "laugh-out-loud funny".
+Movieweb.com ranked it as #4 on their "Best Episodes" list, writing, "'Zebras' is one of those SVU episodes that knows how to keep tensions up until the very end...
+This feels even better thanks to Fisher's performance, whose acting prowess raises the stakes to a whole new level.
+And even when people know not to believe the first suspect is the final culprit, the way this chapter unfolds makes it almost impossible not to be surprised by its end."